User Guide About Converting Blu-ray Disc to MOV File

 Before we jump right into the tutorial, let's take a brief look at the tool we'll introduce to transfer songs from an iPhone to a Mac.

-This guide will suit the vast majority of iOS (iPhone, iPad, iPod) and Android devices.
+This guide will suit the vast majority of iOS (iPhone, iPad, iPod) devices.
 In the following guide, we'll take the process of copying music from an iPhone 6s to your Mac for example.
+To do the same on a PC machine, check out our how to transfer music from iPhone to a Windows PC guide.

 Step 1: Run iTransfer and connect iPhone to Mac